Room Tour: Deluxe Studio at Disney’s Old Key West Resort

 Each deluxe studio has a microwave.

 The mini-refrigerator is an upgrade from the beverage coolers we see in most hotel rooms.
+However, this one didn’t have freezer space at the top.
+But it holds a reasonable amount of items should you order groceries or pick some up during your stay.

 The bath features a standard tub with a shower combination.